SUSTAINABILITY

 Renewable Energy (VPPA)

-• Part of longer-term push to achieve zero waste to landfill and circularity in operations.
+• Steps to achieve long-term circularity in our operations.

 Close-up of a person's hands gently cupping water in a natural body of water, implying clean water initiatives